Quiirex/Digital_Signature/README.md

 # Digital Signature

-A python + tkinter implementation for digitally signing files.
+A python + tkinter implementation of digitally signing files.

 ## The background